 Whenever they mark in the “New Year”, grievers report feelings of sadness and renewed loss at the passing of the year.
 The prospect of a “new” year without their loved one can bring up renewed feelings of loss.
 Some say they want to kiss the difficult “old year” goodbye but have difficulty embracing a “new year.”
 There are millions of people across the globe grieving losses.
 While no two people’s grief and loss experience are exactly alike, grief is universal, and holidays and other special days can harbor upsurges of grief.

 Let’s face it, Valentine’s Day and its accompanying images of sweet cherubs, hearts, candy, and flowers can be especially difficult following the loss of a loved one.
-And although the day on the calendar has passed, the emotions and grief of the day still deserve attention.
+And although the day on the calendar has passed, the emotions that come with grieving on Valentine’s Day still deserve attention.
 Navigating February after a loss presents plenty of challenges, but also opportunities to recognize that love is both transcendent and transformational.

 According to Vedic tradition which informs modern day yoga, the chakras are energy centers that run through the body.
 The heart chakra is affected by grief and loss.
 Consider the proverbial “broken heart.”
 Taking special care of your own heart, both literally and figuratively, is important for people who are grieving.
 Grief can affect the immune system, the cardiovascular system, blood pressure, and cortisol levels.